HasanAgitUnal/TCA-PlusPlus/README.md

     "MVI": {
         "binary": "00",
         "arg_count": 1,
-        "arg_sets": "int"
+        "arg_sets": "uint"
     }
 }
 ```

 - `"binary"`: The base binary opcode for the instruction.
 The assembler concatenates this opcode with the binary representation of the arguments to form the final instruction.
 For example, if the opcode is `10` and the arguments' binary is `001010`, the final instruction will be `10001010`.
 - `"arg_count"`: The number of arguments the command takes.
 This must be `0` for commands that do not accept any arguments.
 - `"arg_sets"`: Defines the allowed types of arguments.
 You can specify multiple argument sets by separating them with a `|` character (e.g., `"reg|addr"`).
-The `int` type is built-in and does not require explicit definition in `arg_sets`; it signifies that the command expects an integer value.
+The `int` and `uint` types are built-in and does not require explicit definition in `arg_sets`; it signifies that the command expects an signed/unsigned integer value.

 ### Argument Sets (`arg_sets`)